SamuelSchlesinger/commander-cli/README.md

 This library is meant to allow Haskell programs to quickly and easily construct command line interfaces which are easy to use, especially as a Haskell user.
 To learn, I suggest viewing/playing with the task-manager application which comes with this repository.
-Here, we'll take on some simpler examples, and try to cover each combinator in the library.

-## Arguments
+Here, we'll display a simpler example:

 ```haskell
 main = command_ . toplevel @"argument-taker" . arg @"example-argument" $ raw . putStrLn